Docker compose

 If you encounter issues after installing digiRunner, follow these steps:

-Explanation: Lists all containers (including stopped ones).
-Check the STATUS field for the tpi-digirunner container.
-It should be Up.
-If it’s Exited, there’s a startup failure.
+1. Check the STATUS field for the tpi-digirunner container.
+It should display Up.
+If it shows Exited, a startup failure has occurred.

-If the container is Up but not functioning properly, check logs for errors:
+If the container is Up but not functioning properly, run the following command to stream real-time logs and identify application-level issues:

-If the container is unresponsive or needs a reset:
+If the container is unresponsive or needs a reset, run the following commands to restart it:

 Common Issues to Check